-- 1. Defendant Pankaj Bhanot, in his official capacity as the Director of the Hawaii Department of Human Services ("DHS"), filed his unopposed motion for preliminary approval on March 13, 2017, with the consent of Plaintiffs. - 2.
-Plaintiff Ah Chong filed the complaint herein against Defendant on December 3, 2013, in the United States District Court for the District of Hawaii (the "Federal Lawsuit").
+1. Defendant Pankaj Bhanot, in his official capacity as the Director of the Hawaii Department of Human Services ("DHS"), filed the unopposed Motion on

+2. Plaintiff Ah Chong filed the complaint herein against Defendant on December 3, 2013, in the United States District Court for the District of Hawaii (the "Federal Lawsuit").
 On April 30, 2014, Plaintiffs Ah Chong and Patrick Sheehey and Patricia Sheehey filed a First Amended Complaint.
+Dkt 47.

-Dkt 47. - 3.
-Plaintiffs bring this case pursuant to 42 U.S.C. § 1983, seeking declaratory judgments and injunctive relief on the grounds that DHS' foster care maintenance payments and adoption assistance payments are inadequate, which they allege violates the Child Welfare Act, Title IV-E of the Social Security Act, §§ 670-679c.
-Dkt 47, First Amended Complaint at ¶¶ 1-3. - 4.
-By order entered August 17, 2015, this Court certified the following class:
+3. Plaintiffs bring this case pursuant to 42 U.S.C. § 1983, seeking declaratory judgment and injunctive relief on the grounds that DHS' foster care maintenance payments and adoption assistance payments are inadequate, which they allege violates the Child Welfare Act, Title IV-E of the Social Security Act, §§ 670-679c.
+Dkt 47, First Amended Complaint at ¶¶ 1-3.

+4. By order entered August 17, 2015, this Court certified the following class: